dario-rodriguez/devon-guide/Spring-boot-admin-Integration-with-OASP4J.md

 security.user.password=admin123
 ````
 ### Register the client app.

-To configure the multiple application to Admin server add the below dependency and code to each app.
+Spring boot admin gives the monitoring status of multiple spring.io application and these applications are registered as the client application to spring boot admin server.

 1. Add the dependency
 ````XML